Buses in Basildon

 Tom Webster, Old Tom Motor Services, also operated services in Laindon, while in Pitsea a family called Campbell established

-a business which would later be acquired by Eastern National.
+a motor services business which would later be acquired by Eastern National.

 The first locally operated services by Eastern National Omnibus Company occurred

 in 1954 when a service to serve the new developments in Whitmore Way commenced.
-Eastern National's first bus garage was in
+Eastern National's first bus garage was at

-Bull Road (now Clay Hill Road) Vange, having opened in 1951, but this proved too small and a new garage for 70 buses was
+No.18 Bull Road (now Clay Hill Road) Vange, having opened in 1951, but this proved too small and a new purpose built garage for

-constructed in Cherrydown (now Cherrydown East) at the junction with Clay Hill Road.
-Work began in 1960 and the garage was
+70 buses was constructed in Cherrydown (now Cherrydown East) at its junction with Clay Hill Road.
+Work began in 1960 and the

-formally opened in April 1961.
-At the same time the Vange depot was closed and demolished to make way for a new regional
+garage was formally opened in April 1961.
+At the same time the Vange depot was closed and demolished to make way for a new

 Eastern National were in operation in the Basildon district until the early 1990s when